 Weapons, ammunition and training cost money.
 One of the greatest challenges facing those who are responsible for the defense of a country or the security of a population is funding the effort.

-Most importantly, businesses have the means and the competencies necessary to operate a private defense base (PDB) as a profit center.
+Most importantly, businesses have the means and the competencies necessary to operate a Distributed Security Base (DSB) as a profit center.

 Businesses generally function within a local geography; street, block, neighborhood, village etc. Local customers, local employees and in some cases local vendors with shared identities.
 Most private enterprises have a strong identity of interest between owners, managers and employees to defend their community, setting up the opportunity to create a simpatico environment.